⮌ back to flashbacks

 "Well, maybe I wouldn't have minded, considering my taste."

 She shot him an accusatory look and he just laughed it off again.
-"Although..."
+"I could lend you some books later, although..."
 She kept rummaging through the fridge and sighed.
 "We should go get groceries, there's nothing to cook."

 "Mhm."
 He was already back to reading.